ivan-homoliak-sutd/Aquareum-audit-logger/sgx/our-evm-oe/common/README.txt.txt

-Note that secp256k1 is configured withou gmp support:
+Note that secp256k1 is configured without gmp support:

     ./configure --with-bignum=no  --enable-module-recovery